Ifti-30/CBF_026_MD_IFTEKHAR_REZA/README.md

-# 🎥 Basic Networking
+# 🖧  Basic Networking

-Welcome to the **Video Production and Editing Training Program**.
+Welcome to the **Basic Networking Training Program**.
 This foundational course is designed to equip participants with the essential skills for creating professional-grade videos.

 ---